Disadus/disadus-permissions/readme.md

 const Manager = new PermissionsManager( client
   // You can also pass in a databaseName argument for a specific name for the database, default "_DisadusPermissions"
-  // You can also pass in a collectionName argument for a specific name for the collection, default "Permissions" );
+  // You can also pass in a globalCollectionName argument for a specific name for the collection, default "GlobalPermissions" );
 ```